 The Quality of Your Life Depends on the Quality of Your Sleep

 Current research into sleep has shown just how important a good night's sleep is to function optimally in our busy, sometimes stressful, daily lives.
+Extensive research has begun to provide a detailed explanation for the benefits of healthy sleeping habits, and the impact of less than optimal sleep on our overall health, productivity, moods and relationships.
 A solid night's sleep has a myriad of benefits to keep us mentally alert, physically refreshed and emotionally stable.
-It turn out that scientific research has begun to provide a simple explanation for the benefits of sleep, which influences our overall health, productivity, moods and relationships.

 The Glympahatic System